 If you do not fall under the Home (UK) student definitions, you will be classed as an international student and will be liable for international fees.
 You will also not be able to access UK government student loans or, in most cases, RADA scholarships.

-Please note that RADA is not currently eligible for US Federal Loans.
+Please note that RADA courses are not eligible for US Federal Loans.

-The UK left the EU on 31 January 2020 and is now in a transition period.
+The UK left the EU on 31 January 2020.
 In June 2020, the UK government announced that EU, other EEA and Swiss nationals will no longer be eligible for home fee status or financial support from Student Finance England for courses starting in the 2021-22 academic year.
-This does not apply to Irish nationals, or anyone who benefits from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement.
+This does not apply to Irish nationals; anyone who benefits from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement; or anyone with pre-settled status or settled status.

 The definitions listed here are only a very brief summary; there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.